General Social Agents: Conclusion

 The great promise of \aisub{s} lies in their potential to accurately predict human behavior in novel settings.
 Realizing this capability could transform social science research and public policy.
-It could provide the social science equivalent of a lab bench in the physical sciences: an accurate, scalable playground to test ideas before large-scale and expensive implementation with humans.\footnote{This could be even more powerful given the often observed researcher inability to predict results of their own experiments \citep{predictscience2019DellaVigna,milkmanMegastudies2021, Duckworth2025ZearnMega,Gandhi2024EffectSize,Gandhi2023Hypothetical}.} Yet, as with the current state-of-the-art foundation models, \aisub{s} are not yet reliable enough to be used in this way out of the box.
+It could provide the social science equivalent of a lab bench in the physical sciences: an accurate, scalable playground to test ideas before large-scale and expensive implementation with humans.\footnote{This could be even more powerful given the often-observed researcher inability to predict results of their own experiments \citep{predictscience2019DellaVigna,milkmanMegastudies2021,Gandhi2023Hypothetical,Gandhi2024EffectSize,Duckworth2025ZearnMega}.} Yet, with the current state-of-the-art foundation models, \aisub{s} are not yet reliable enough to be used in this way out of the box.

 In this paper, we explored an approach to address this shortcoming.
-Our approach relies on two key principles: (i) grounding candidate \aisub{s} in theories expected to drive human behavior in the target setting, and (ii) optimizing and then validating \aisub{s} in distinct but related settings presumed to share underlying behavioral mechanisms.
+Our approach relies on two key principles: (i) grounding candidate \aisub{s} in theories expected to drive human behavior in the target setting, and (ii) optimizing and then validating \aisub{s} in distinct but related settings presumed to be well-explained by the same theory.
 Without theoretical grounding, optimized \persona{s} may fail to meaningfully improve even in-sample predictions.
 Without validation across distinct but related datasets, optimized \persona{s} are prone to overfit a particular data-generating process.
 Just as economists carefully extend established theories to novel policy contexts---relying on accumulated empirical validation rather than absolute certainty---optimizing theoretically-grounded \aisub{s} to match samples of human data, and then validating them in distinct but related settings, provides a principled foundation for predicting humans in new settings.